multi-coop/datami-website-content/texts/blog/en/posts/business-model-idea.md

 ### Valorize our expertise, not the code

-No subscription nor private data will be generated from Vizboard to our benefit.
+No subscription nor private data will be generated from Datami to our benefit.

-We won't make a dime from the code itself, but it doesn't mean Vizboard won't help our cooperative to grow.
+We won't make a dime from the code itself, but it doesn't mean Datami won't help our cooperative to grow.

 **Gitribute is a growth vector from several perspectives** :